When you’re under 30, how to succeed and not fear failure

 It may be viewed as a learning opportunity and a chance to improve, rather than an endpoint or sign that you should give in.

 When time is considered a resource, the adage “time is money” is a good metaphor for describing its power.
 This applies in many dimensions.
-This is why it’s important to understand that the sooner you start something, you will make more profit and have more time to work on it.
+Affiliate promotion of discount coupons works in the same way as product promotion programs.

 Communication is a powerful tool.
 By communicating clearly and setting expectations and mitigating misunderstandings, proactive communication can stop almost any problem from developing.